scrapcomputing/ThrottleBlaster/README.md

 You can connect to the Throttle Blaster via the serial port and set the Frequency and PWM Period.
 This is convenient for launching a game with a `.bat` file that first configures the Throttle Blaster and then launches the game.

+## Reset to factory defaults during power on (since rev 0.9)

+Press the button (rotary encoder, or any individual button in other modes) and plug in the ThrottleBlaster to power.
+The led on the Pico will start flashing fast for around 2 seconds and the MHz display will show "RES".

+This helps revert the deleted presets or any potential flash-related issue.

 ### UART Circuit
 - Connect the Throttle Blaster's Tx pin to the PC's serial port Rx pin (that is pin 2 of the serial connector), the Throttle Blaster's Rx pin to serial Tx (pin 3) and ground to ground (pin 5)